kitsook/AndSafe3/README.md

 <details>
 <summary><strong>Where are exported notes stored?</strong></summary>

-- **AndSafe v2:** `AndroidSafeExports/` under internal storage
+- **AndSafe v2:** `AndroidSafeExports/` under internal storage.
-- **AndSafe3:** The app's scoped storage directory, e.g., `/storage/emulated/0/Android/data/net.clarenceho.andsafe3/files/Documents`

-> ⚠️ **Important:** Uninstalling AndSafe3 will delete all exported files stored in the app directory.
+- **AndSafe3:** When you export, the app opens a **system directory picker** (Android's Storage Access Framework) so you choose the destination folder yourself.
+The exported file is an XML file named with a timestamp, e.g., `AndSafe20260717_230000.xml`.

+> [!NOTE]
+> On modern Android (11+), the directory picker may restrict access to certain root-level folders (e.g., the top-level `Download` directory).
+You can typically select a subfolder within `Documents` or other user directories.
+Files saved to user-owned folders will **persist even if the app is uninstalled**.
 </details>

 <details>